Mansour Forouzesh

 Professional Engagements and Service

-Forouzesh has served as a jury member for numerous international film festivals, including FEST – New Directors | New Films (Portugal), Fajr International Film Festival (Iran), Malta Short Film Festival, and Parvaz International Film Festival, where he also worked as an international programmer.
-He co-curated Iranian short film selections for FEST and continues to support emerging filmmakers and artists through mentorship and curatorial initiatives.
+Forouzesh has served as a jury member, programmer, and curator for numerous international film festivals, including FEST – New Directors | New Films (Portugal), Fajr International Film Festival (Iran), Malta Short Film Festival, and Parvaz International Film Festival.

 He is the founder and producer of Forma Film (since 2018) and the founder and curator of Forma Visual Art (since 2024), platforms dedicated to supporting independent cinematic and visual art practices.